ProfSynapse/claudesidian-mcp/WEBLLM_MODEL_SETUP.md

 # WebLLM Model Setup Guide

-This guide covers how to prepare your fine-tuned LoRA model (`professorsynapse/nexus-tools_sft17`) for use with WebLLM in Claudesidian.
+This guide covers how to prepare your fine-tuned LoRA model (`professorsynapse/nexus-tools_sft17`) for use with WebLLM in Nexus.

 ## Overview